 Oklahoma's non-compete ban places it within a small but influential group of states that reject the enforceability of employment non-competes.
 The state's approach, like North Dakota's and California's, reflects a longstanding public policy favoring employee mobility and competition.

 The customer non-solicitation carve-out distinguishes Oklahoma from the purer bans in California, Minnesota, and North Dakota.
-Oklahoma's legislature struck a different balance — voiding general non-competes while preserving a narrow tool for employers to protect their established customer relationships from direct solicitation.
+Oklahoma's legislature struck a different balance, voiding general non-competes while preserving a narrow tool for employers to protect their established customer relationships from direct solicitation.
 This middle position means that Oklahoma employees have more freedom than employees in reasonableness states, but slightly less than employees in the purest ban states, where even established-customer solicitation restrictions face greater scrutiny.

-For employees moving between Oklahoma and neighboring states — particularly Texas and Kansas, which enforce non-competes — the contrast is stark.
+For employees moving between Oklahoma and neighboring states, particularly Texas and Kansas, which enforce non-competes, the contrast is stark.
 A non-compete that would be enforceable across the border in Texas is void in Oklahoma.
 The choice-of-law analysis for employees who cross these state lines for work can be outcome-determinative.

 Oklahoma non-compete litigation is concentrated in the district courts of Oklahoma County (Oklahoma City) and Tulsa County, along with the federal courts in the Western, Northern, and Eastern Districts of Oklahoma.

 Because general non-competes are void, enforcement activity centers on the customer non-solicitation carve-out, trade-secret claims, and NDA enforcement.
-The factual question in customer-solicitation cases — whether the former employee solicited established customers or merely accepted voluntarily migrating ones — drives much of the litigation.
+The factual question in customer-solicitation cases, whether the former employee solicited established customers or merely accepted voluntarily migrating ones, drives much of the litigation.

 Enforcement is most common in the energy sector (Oklahoma's significant oil and gas industry), financial services, healthcare, technology, and professional services.
-The energy sector generates distinctive disputes involving employees with access to proprietary technical information, customer relationships with energy companies, and specialized expertise — though even in this sector, the protection comes through trade-secret law and customer non-solicitation rather than general non-competes.
+The energy sector generates distinctive disputes involving employees with access to proprietary technical information, customer relationships with energy companies, and specialized expertise, though even in this sector, the protection comes through trade-secret law and customer non-solicitation rather than general non-competes.

 Litigation costs in Oklahoma are moderate: $20,000 to $90,000 through preliminary injunction is a reasonable range, often lower than in states where the substantive reasonableness of a general non-compete is litigated, because Oklahoma cases turn on the narrower questions of solicitation and trade-secret misuse.

-What Oklahoma employees should know
+What should Oklahoma employees know about non-compete agreements?

-If your agreement contains a general non-compete — a restriction on working for a competitor or starting a competing business — that restriction is void.
+If your agreement contains a general non-compete, a restriction on working for a competitor or starting a competing business, that restriction is void.
 You are free to compete, to work in the same field, and to serve customers who come to you voluntarily.

 The one significant restriction the employer can enforce is a prohibition on directly soliciting the former employer's established customers.
 You can serve those customers if they choose to follow you, but you cannot affirmatively reach out to the former employer's customer list to solicit their business.

 Your employer can still protect genuine trade secrets and confidential information through trade-secret law and non-disclosure agreements.
-The ban on non-competes doesn't free you to use or disclose the former employer's confidential information — it frees you to work for a competitor.
+The ban on non-competes doesn't free you to use or disclose the former employer's confidential information, it frees you to work for a competitor.

 If your agreement designates another state's law, Oklahoma's strong public policy against non-competes may override that designation if you primarily work in Oklahoma.